 Many people refer to alcohol rehab as “drug rehab,” and those who primarily abuse alcohol are sometimes unsure if drug rehab is the right place for them.
-However, nowadays, the terms “alcohol rehab” and “drug rehab” are used interchangeably.
-In fact, the vast majority of people who abuse alcohol also abuse one or more other substance.
-The most common combination is alcohol and anti-anxiety medications (such as Valium or Xanax) or opiate pain killers (such as OxyContin or Vicodin).
+However, today, the terms “alcohol rehab” and “drug rehab” are used interchangeably.
+In fact, the vast majority of people who abuse alcohol also abuse one or more other substances.
+The most common combination is alcohol and anti-anxiety medications (such as Valium or Xanax) or opiate painkillers (such as OxyContin or Vicodin).

 Large research projects have failed to absolutely answer this question, but most findings point to a combination of biological/genetic factors and environmental influences.
 A person who abuses alcohol will likely know of someone else in their family who has a history of alcohol abuse.

 Many people who come to alcohol rehab report lifelong issues with depression or anxiety.
-Some have had a traumatic experience and have untreated post-traumatic stress disorder (PTSD).
+Some have had a traumatic experience or have untreated post-traumatic stress disorder (PTSD).

 Alcohol is often called a social lubricant, and it’s that quality that can lead to problems for people with social anxiety.
 Maybe a person started drinking one or two alcoholic drinks so they would feel more comfortable at parties.
 They quickly noticed that alcohol made them feel less shy, and more able to mingle with confidence.
-The behavior becomes self-reinforcing and they continue to use alcohol as a way to override their personality.
-Eventually, the personality becomes lost in the alcohol and their quality of life deteriorates.
+The behavior becomes self-reinforcing and they continue to use alcohol as a way to override their anxiety.
+Eventually, their quality of life deteriorates.

-Many people come to alcohol rehab because they have reaped consequences that make their lives unmanageable.
-You may have gotten a DUI, or maybe two or three DUIs.
-Your spouse might be threatening to leave.
+Many people come to alcohol rehab because the consequences of their drinking make their lives unmanageable.
+They may have gotten a DUI, or maybe two or three DUIs.
+Their spouse might be threatening to leave.
 They may be on notice at work.
-Generally, something has happened that has made you recognize that you are not going to get better without professional help.
+Generally, something has happened that has made them recognize they are not going to get better without professional help.